 Speed: Digitization means no more printing, scanning, and mailing.
 No more time wasted looking for documents or waiting for them to be sent and received back.
 The automation of the annual report signing process accelerates the completion of various steps, allowing to submit the annual results to the national authorities within the deadlines set by law.

-Efficiency and accuracy: Like for any other business process automation, minimizing human interaction and manual efforts reduces the likelihood of mistakes.
+Efficiency and accuracy: Like with any other business process automation, minimizing human interaction and manual efforts reduce the likelihood of mistakes.
 The right documents are signed in the correct order with no room for errors.
-Auditors and accountants can effortlessly handle multiple annual reports processes for several clients at the same time in a single platform, enhancing productivity and cost-effectiveness.
+Auditors and accountants can effortlessly handle multiple annual reports for several clients at the same time in a single platform, enhancing productivity and cost-effectiveness.

 Control and security: Audit trails, time-stamps, and all the other security features offered by Penneo improve internal and external transparency and enable full oversight of the process status and progress.
 Data and documents are handled through end-to-end encrypted channels, stored safely off-site, and protected according to GDPR.
 No unauthorized access is possible, nor can changes be made undetected.

 Compliance: The digital signatures via eID made through Penneo provide absolute certainty on the signers’ identities and comply with eIDAS requirements for advanced electronic signatures.
 In addition to securing the content integrity of the digitally signed document and preventing its repudiation, the signature via eID assures the safest authentication possible, as it refers to SSN or similar public identification numbers.

 User experience: Digitizing the company annual report means allowing the signatories to read and sign when they prefer, from any location.
 The digital signatures can be applied with a few clicks, even from mobile devices, enhancing flexibility and improving all parties’ experience.
 After the document has been signed, it immediately follows its route, until the process is finalized in minutes instead of weeks.